-Chapter 1720-1-5 of the Rules of the University of Tennessee https://publications.tnsosfiles.com/rules/1720/1720-01/1720-01-05.20180524.pdf sets forth the University's procedures for conducting a contested case hearing pursuant to the Tennessee Uniform Administrative Procedures Act, Tennessee Code Annotated, § 4-5-301 et seq.
-In a case involving alleged Sexual Misconduct, Relationship Violence, Stalking or Retaliation, the administrative judge or hearing examiner shall modify those procedures when required to comply with federal law, including without limitation, Title IX and the Clery Act.
+Chapter 1720-1-5 of the Rules of the University of Tennessee sets forth the University's procedures for conducting a contested case hearing pursuant to the Tennessee Uniform Administrative Procedures Act, Tennessee Code Annotated, § 4-5-301 et seq.
+In a case involving alleged Sexual Misconduct, Relationship Violence, or Stalking, the administrative judge or hearing examiner shall modify those procedures when required to comply with federal law, including without limitation, Title IX and the Clery Act.